Support Us

 Filming at the Dalveen Pass.
 Images © Will Marshall.

-We have been recalling when we first moved here from Glasgow, following the Sat Nav to our house, exploring our own street and seeking directions to the shop.
-Journeys through the unfamiliar have gradually become dotted with reference points – places we’ve passed through, stopped to film or interview someone.
-Names of towns and villages that previously floated in an imaginary space now slot in to their geographical location.
-Buildings, bridges, trees and rivers that were once void of meaning now sprout stories and conjure images.
+We have been recalling when we first moved here from Glasgow, following the Sat Nav to our house, exploring our own street, and seeking directions to the shop.
+Journeys through the unfamiliar have gradually become dotted with reference points—places we’ve passed through, stopped to film, or interviewed someone.
+Names of towns and villages that previously floated in an imaginary space now slot into their geographical locations.
+Buildings, bridges, trees, and rivers that were once void of meaning now sprout stories and conjure images.

 A few of the significant places marked by interviewees.

-Through the process of filming and recording whilst journeying through the area we have become more acutely aware of its rhythms and the interconnecting threads of feelings, memories and knowledge of those living both within it and thinking on it from afar.
+Through the process of filming and recording whilst journeying through the area, we have become more acutely aware of its rhythms and the interconnecting threads of feelings, memories, and knowledge of those living both within it and thinking about it from afar.

-We have heard stories of everything from ancient stone markings in Eggerness to hiding places at Annan harbour to recollections of a Palmerston football match in 1958.
-There have been childhood dens, daredevil antics and trees that sprouted chocolate biscuits.
-Grub-collecting hot spots, smelly spots and “J” spots.
-Bad corners, best views, secret beaches and spooky ruins.
-Sunday mass in a chip shop, raves in a woodland, and the 2am ‘accidental’ purchase of a stretch limo in a pub.
-We’ve learned how to appropriately pronounce ‘Kirkgunzeon’ ‘Caerlaverock’ and ‘Red Cola’, have finally worked out the parking system in Dumfries and we now know how to find anyone’s house in D&G (over the wee bridge, round the bend and up the hill).
+We have heard stories about everything, from ancient stone markings in Eggerness to hiding places at Annan Harbour, to recollections of a Palmerston football match in 1958.
+There have been childhood dens, daredevil antics, and trees that sprouted chocolate biscuits.
+Grub-collecting hotspots, smelly spots, and “J” spots.
+Bad corners, best views, secret beaches, and spooky ruins.
+Sunday mass in a chip shop, raves in a woodland, and the 2 am ‘accidental’ purchase of a stretch limo in a pub.
+We’ve learned how to appropriately pronounce ‘Kirkgunzeon’, ‘Caerlaverock’, and ‘Red Cola’, have finally worked out the parking system in Dumfries, and now know how to find anyone’s house in D&G (over the wee bridge, round the bend, and up the hill).

 Interview with Denise & Mark Zygaldo